Movie Colony

 515 N. Palm Canyon Dr., Movie Colony

-There are two Koffi outposts, one at each end of town (the bigger of the two is within walking distance of the Ace hotel), which is great since the coffee here is some of the best in the desert.
+There are three Koffi outposts (the biggest of the three is within walking distance of the Ace hotel), which is great since the coffee here is some of the best in the desert.
 While there are loads of complicated espresso drinks to choose from, we’re partial to the no-frills single-origin iced coffee.
 To compliment the miles-long beverage menu, there’s also a nice selection of muffins, cakes, and more substantial small bites.

 Birba